Skin care and make up tips

 Colour correcting creams (CC creams) moisturise your skin and give a smooth, luminous colour to your complexion.
 You may prefer them if your skin tends to be dry.

-CC creams and other tinted moisturisers contain sunscreen to protect your skin and give it a fresh natural look.
+CC creams and other tinted moisturisers often contain sunscreen to protect your skin and give it a fresh natural look.

 Smile and put a small amount of blusher onto the apple of your cheeks.
 Blend up towards the top of your ear lobe.